google/rust-design-faq/src/apis.md

 # Questions about designing APIs for others

+See also the excellent [Rust API guidelines](https://rust-lang.github.io/api-guidelines/about.html).
+The document you're reading aims to provide extra hints which may be especially useful to folk coming from C++, but that's the canonical reference.

 ## When should my type implement `Default`?

 Whenever you'd provide a default constructor in C++.